aegiz/Twitter-list/README.md

 gulp // to launch the server which will be run by default on 8042 port
 ```

-See the comments in src/scripts/app.js file for more informations about the next todos and features
+See the inapp-controller file to have an overview of the variables.
+See the wiki concerning the incoming features: https://github.com/aegiz/Twitter-list/wiki (in french)